 Don’t forget, there’s nothing that says your brand voice can’t change a little over time.
-Once you create a guide, the next step is tweaking your approaches where necessary for better results.'Good brand voice guidelines ensures you connect with your audience in a way that resonates with them.
-It ensures you stick to the same voice when ordering multiple pieces of content, providing uniformity and consistency to readers.' -… Click To Tweet
+Once you create a guide, the next step is tweaking your approaches where necessary for better results.Good brand voice guidelines ensure you connect with your audience in a way that resonates with them. 💗 It ensures you stick to the same voice when ordering multiple pieces of content, providing uniformity and consistency to readers.
+Click To Tweet

-Once you’ve got brand guidelines written out, you want your content to stick to them.
+Once you’ve got brand guidelines written out, you want all of your content to stick to them.
 However, you can always make changes where necessary.

 Forbes has an excellent piece on how seven executives made one simple change to great results.
 Here are some of the more brand-focused inclusions:

-- Conversation-Worthy Content: Ed Breault of Aprimo talked about how his brand had shifted their content to conversational over product-centric.
-The goal was to give readers something to talk about, so conversational tone took priority over promotional language.
+- Conversation-worthy content: Ed Breault of Aprimo talked about how his brand had shifted their content to conversational over product-centric.
+The goal was to give readers something to talk about, so a conversational tone took priority over promotional language.

 Your changes could be even more minor than that, but just as impactful.
 Maybe you want your writing to sound a little less formal?
 Could your content benefit from a touch of humor here or there?